khalidlakbuichy/blaSH/README.md

-# Minishell
+# blaSH

-Minishell is a cursus project in the 42 network programming school.
+blaSH is a cursus project in the 42 network programming school.
 The goal of this project is to implement a simple version of a Bash-like shell in C, supporting features such as pipes, redirections, expansions, and command execution.

 The project aims to provide a hands-on experience in developing a command-line interpreter, exploring concepts like process management, signal handling, and parsing user input.
 By building a mini shell, students gain a deeper understanding of how shell programs work under the hood and learn about the intricacies of handling user interactions and executing commands.

-## How Minishell Works
+## How blaSH Works

-Minishell follows a simple yet effective workflow to process user input and execute commands:
+blaSH follows a simple yet effective workflow to process user input and execute commands:

 1. **Read Line**: The shell prompts the user for input and reads the entered command line.